-They are corrupt, and their ways are vile;
+They are corrupt, their deeds are vile;

 there is no one who does good.

-God looks down from heaven on all mankind
+The LORD looks down from heaven on all mankind

-to see if there are any who understand,
+to see if there are any who understand, any who seek God.

-Everyone has turned away, all have become corrupt;
+All have turned away, all have become corrupt;

 there is no one who does good, not even one.